 The Astoria.
 The Sundown Centre.
 The Fair Deal.
 The Brixton Academy.

-Ever since it turned into a music venue in 1983 (after being sold for the princely sum of £1) it’s seen the planet’s biggest acts walk onto its stage, with everyone from David Bowie and James Brown, to The Prodigy and The 1975.
+Ever since it turned into a live music venue in 1983 (after being sold for the princely sum of £1) it’s seen the planet’s biggest acts walk onto its stage, with everyone from David Bowie and James Brown, to The Prodigy and The 1975.
 Dozens of albums, music videos, and live shows have been recorded there.
 It’s almost impossible to overstate just how iconic it’s become in such a short time.

 And it’s pretty easy to see why once you get in there.
 Having been originally constricted as a cinema & theatre back in the ’20s, the space retains a sense of immense grandeur and magnificence.
 The stage still has the theatrical proscenium arch framing it, complete with red curtains.
 The walls are covered in beautiful Art Deco touches, made all the better by the fact that they’re original, and were fashioned during the *actual* Art Deco period.
 Incidentally, back in 1996 Leftfield played a gig so loud there, it actually started disintegrating the ceiling.
 The levels were turned down after that.